arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 This is a potential way we'd think of for modelling our scenario in a jvm program.
 But using exceptions has some important cons:

 * **Exceptions are heavy and slow**.
 [Here](http://normanmaurer.me/blog/2013/11/09/The-hidden-performance-costs-of-instantiating-Throwables/) you have more literature about this.
 Also [from this slide forward](https://speakerdeck.com/raulraja/functional-error-handling?slide=6).
 Instantiating a `Throwable` computes the stack-trace and that is such heavy that is usually considered a side effect.
 * **Exceptions can jump many layers in the call stack**, so you cannot think locally about your functions, but need to keep the complete program flow in mind, all the time.
 That's a big overhead to have.
 Note that one of the big benefits of Functional Programming is the ability to apply local reasoning over highly composable pieces which are the functions.
+Exceptions break that.
 * **Exceptions don't jump async boundaries or threads**.
 They can blow up a thread or a unit of logic, but caller code does not notice unless you do manual mapping to an error result, notify using a continuation (callback) or similar.
 * **Exceptions encode an alternative error path**, so you have two completely different paths to follow for your flow control: success result and exceptions.
 Exceptions were created to model exceptional scenarios, not for control flow.
-Most of our errors should be handled by the program, hence they are part of our expected domain.
+Most of our errors should be handled by the program, since they are part of our expected domain.

 As stated above, we would rather aim to model our program errors as part of our domain data.
 Errors are also data.